-All infractions of academic dishonesty by undergraduates must be reported to Undergraduate Studies for resolution through that office.
+All infractions of academic dishonesty by undergraduates must be reported to Undergraduate Learning for resolution through that office.
 In cases of plagiarism instructors may use the Plagiarism Resolution Form.

-Additionally, for undergraduate classes:

-Plagiarism, which includes the intentional or unintentional copying of language, structure, or ideas of another and attributing the work to one's own efforts.
+Additionally, for undergraduate classes: Plagiarism, which includes the intentional or unintentional copying of language, structure, or ideas of another and attributing the work to one's own efforts.
 Graded works generated by artificial intelligence or ghostwritten (either paid or free) are expressly forbidden.

-See the Undergraduate Academic Integrity Policy website for additional information and the current catalog for the policy.
+See the Undergraduate Academic Integrity Policy website for additional information and the current catalog ("Academic Regulations" section) for the policy.
+Send questions to UGSintegrity@clemson.edu.